 It is also common to obtain refugee status and travel documents with individual protection.

-You cannot get collective protection if you:
+You are not eligible for collective protection if you:

 You must contact your home country for help, unless you fear persecution in your home country.